You'll Never Be Alone: Music video

 Shot in Los Angeles, the music video for "You'll Never Be Alone" was Anastacia's second to be directed by Mike Lipscombe, the first being "Why'd You Lie to Me".
 The video was later included on her first music DVD The Video Collection.
 When the video begins, Anastacia is standing in front of the camera singing the song.
 As the camera leaves, she and her boyfriend are shown cuddling in front of her boyfriend's house.
 After saying goodbye, she drives away.
 On her way presumably home, gray wolves are crossing the road, causing the car to get off the road.
 After hitting a tree, her "spirit leaves her body" to warn her boyfriend that she has been in an accident.
 Back at the boyfriend's house, his dog senses the spirit's presence and he wakes up his master.
 In the meantime, Anastacia's spirit guides them to the place where the accident happened, without him knowing the spirit is there.
-Together they arrive at the car, when the spirit goes back into the real body and the boyfriend carries her body back to the road.
-At the end, her boyfriend carries her into the ambulance.
+Together they arrive at the car, when the spirit goes back into the real body and the boyfriend carries her back to the road.
+In the end, Anastacia awakens in her boyfriend's arms as he carries her into the ambulance.